mosa/MOSA-Project/Source/Docs/create-operating-system.rst

 Now that you've learned to either launch a pre-existing demo project or make your own, we'll teach you the basics of the MOSA framework, and how to make your OS more interesting!
 Let's get started!

+.. tip:: You don't need to follow this guide if you're using the BareMetal kernel (which the template is using).
+This guide is only for those who wish to create a more barebones kernel.

 Theory
 ======